 As the largest island on the Thousand Island, Wolfe Island is one of the best places in Ontario for the nature-loving traveler and historical buff.
 On Wolfe Island, tourists can discover many lesser-known natural gems in a relatively quiet ambiance and visit places that reveal hundreds of years of history.

 If you plan to visit Wolfe Island, here is the guide to help you plan your visit.

 Overview of Wolfe Island

 Wolfe Island is cross the water from Kingston, Canada’s previous capital city.
-It only covers 120 square kilometers and it has 1,400 residents.
+It covers 120 square kilometers and it has 1,400 residents.
 Wolfe Island was named after British army officer James Wolfe who ended the French control of Quebec and Canada.
 Most of Wolfe Island consists of farm areas, windmills, and residential neighborhood, and the largest community there is Marysville.

 How to get to Wolfe Island

 From Kingston, you can take the free ferry Wolfe Island III to get there.
 The ferry runs nearly every hour and docks at Marysville in the summer.
 For ferry schedules, please visit here.